andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/database/production/DatabaseGisInterface/README.md

 ## Purpose

-This interface shall provide functions from middleware interact with the database.
+This interface shall provide functions from middleware to interact with the all persistant data in the SLTS.

 ## Class UML Diagram